Tapan123456/Globalshala-Study-Abroad/README.md

 # Globalshala-Study-Abroad

-Our Web Application will help Students in selecting foreign universities for further studies, we intend to solve this using a centralized platform displaying information of each university in detail covering every aspect of students expectations.
-By bringing our app for not only students even employees and university collaborators can encourages to study abroad.
+Our Web Application will help Students in selecting foreign universities for higher studies, we intend to help candidates using a centralized platform displaying information of each university in detail covering every aspect of students expectations and needs.
+Our app is not only for students but also for employees and university collaborators can who encourage to study abroad.

 # Features
 1. Provides details of each university on a centralised platform .